NaimalArain13/Hackathon-II_The-Evolution-of-Todo/Hackathon II - Todo Spec-Driven Development.md

 **Objective:** Build a command-line todo application that stores tasks in memory using Claude Code and Spec-Kit Plus.

+💡**Development Approach:** Use the [Agentic Dev Stack workflow](#the-agentic-dev-stack:-agents.md-+-spec-kitplus-+-claude-code): Write spec → Generate plan → Break into tasks → Implement via Claude Code.
+No manual coding allowed.
+We will review the process, prompts, and iterations to judge each phase and project.

 ## **Requirements**

 * Implement all 5 Basic Level features (Add, Delete, Update, View, Mark Complete)